zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 Before you add and manage certificates with the NGINX One Console make sure:

 - You have access to the NGINX One Console
-- You have the necessary permissions to create and manage SSL/TLS certificates
+- You have access through the F5 Distributed Cloud role, as described in the [Authentication]({{< relref "../../api/authentication.md" >}}) guide, to create and manage SSL/TLS certificates
 - Your SSL/TLS certificates and keys match

 ### SSL/TLS certificates and more

-When this document refers to certificates, it normally also refers to the corresponding key.
+When managing certificates, keys, and Certificate Authority (CA) files, you may need a copy to upload them to NGINX One Console.
 If you have an NGINX subscription, log in to https://my.f5.com/.
 From there, you can download the following files:

 - SSL Certificate (with a `.crt` file extension)
 - Private Key (with a `.key` file extension)